Fgazzelloni/tutorials/README.md

 ## Other considerations:

-The participants should have forked the repository, make a project
+The participants should have access to the GitHub repository for the tutorial, and be able to copy and paste the code presented during the tutorial into their own Rstudio workspace, so to be able to use the new dataset provided along with the code.

 ***